JedsadaSrijunpoe/JedsadaSrijunpoe.github.io/blogs/arduino-led.md

 # Problems 2)
 Reimplement LED changing patterns A and B using the Pin C++ class.
 Generally the [C++ class](https://playground.arduino.cc/Code/Library/) are split into two files.
-1. The declaration, referred to as the *header file.* `Pin.h` will indicate that the file declared the class Pin. *Declaration* is the process of defining what the class should do.
+1. **The declaration**, referred to as the *header file.* `Pin.h` will indicate that the file declared the class Pin. *Declaration* is the process of defining what the class should do.
-2. The implementation, referred to as the *source file.* `Pin.cpp` indicates that the file implement the declared functions and variables from "Pin.h". *Implementation* is the process of writing the code, that determines how the declared functions are imlemented.
+2. **The implementation**, referred to as the *source file.* `Pin.cpp` indicates that the file implement the declared functions and variables from "Pin.h". *Implementation* is the process of writing the code, that determines how the declared functions are imlemented.

 `Pin.h` file:
 ```c++